Skip to main content

 5. Diarrhea

-Be sure to stay hydrated if you experience loose stools with Brilinta.
+Be sure to stay hydrated if you experience loose stools while taking Brilinta.
 As with nausea, taking the medication with food may help.
-You may want to avoid spicy or fatty foods, which can worsen diarrhea.
-You can also ask your healthcare provider or pharmacist to recommend an over-the-counter antidiarrheal for you.
+You may also want to avoid spicy or fatty foods, which can worsen diarrhea.
+You can also ask your prescriber or pharmacist to recommend an over-the-counter (OTC) anti-diarrhea medication for you, if needed.

-If the above tips don’t help, or if the diarrhea becomes severe, contact your healthcare provider.
-Something else might be causing you to have loose stools.
+If these tips don’t help, or if your diarrhea becomes severe, contact your prescriber.
+Something else might be to blame for your loose stools.

 6. Slow heartbeat or heartbeat pauses

-If you notice sudden pain, redness, or swelling in your joints — particularly in the knee or big toe — contact your provider.
+If you notice sudden pain, redness, or swelling in your joints — particularly in the knee or big toe — contact your prescriber.
 These are common symptoms of gout.
-If you have a history of gout, discuss this Brilinta side effect with your healthcare provider.
+If you have a history of gout, discuss this Brilinta side effect with your prescriber before starting it.
+A different antiplatelet medication may be a better option for you.

 The bottom line